godotengine/godot-docs/development/cpp/configuring_an_ide.rst

 - Ensure that C/C++ extension is installed.
 You can find instructions in `docs <https://code.visualstudio.com/docs/languages/cpp>`_.

-- Now open cloned godot folder in VS Code (File > Open Folder...)
+- Open cloned godot folder in VS Code with ``File > Open Folder...``

-In order to build the project, we need two configuration files: *launch.json* and *tasks.json*.
+In order to build the project, you need two configuration files: *launch.json* and *tasks.json*.
 To create them:

-- Open Debug view (Ctrl + Shift + D) and select cogwheel with an orange dot:
+- Open *Debug* view by pressing :kbd:`Ctrl + Shift + D` and select cogwheel with an orange dot:

 .. image:: img/vscode_1_create_launch.json.png